Kaley Cuoco Stuns In Makeup-Free Selfie

 “Looking forward to it,” another Instagram user raved.

-“Looking hot Kaley,” one more raved with a series of flame and heart-eye emoji.
+“Looking hot Kaley,” one more stated, adding a series of flame and heart-eye emoji to make the point.

-Earlier today, The Inquisitr shared that Kaley delighted her fans with another stunning selfie that was shared on her Instagram story.
-In the gorgeous photo, Kaley appeared in a yoga studio and looked like she just got done with an intense workout.
+Earlier today, The Inquisitr shared that Kaley delighted her fans with another stunning selfie she shared on her Instagram story.
+In the gorgeous photo, Kaley appeared in a yoga studio in which she had probably just finished an intense workout.
 The 33-year-old closed her eyes for the photo, going totally makeup-free while wearing her long, blond locks up in a high ponytail.
-The actress crossed her legs in the image, resting her hands on her knees while clad in a black tank top and matching yoga pants.
+In the image, the actress — who was clad in a black tank top and matching yoga pants — crossed her legs while resting her hands on her knees.

 Fans can keep up with Kaley by giving her a follow on Instagram.